RTEMS/rtems-docs/user/exe/loader.rst

  - SPARC
  - V850

+AArch64
+^^^^^^^

+The AArch64 relocation backend supports veneers which is trampolines.

+The veneer implementation is two instructions and a 64bit target address making the overhead 16 bytes for each veneer.
+The performance overhead is two instructions.

 ARM
 ^^^

-The ARM relocation backend supports veneers which is trampolines.
+The ARM relocation backend supports veneers.

 The veneer implementation is a single instruction and a 32bit target address making the overhead 8 bytes for each veneer.
 The performance overhead is a